1993 reviews of the British honours system: Operational awards

-The Victoria Cross, the only pre-1993 medal to be awarded to all ranks for gallantry, and the top level award was retained unchanged.
-A new medal, the Conspicuous Gallantry Cross, was introduced as the second tier gallantry award for all ranks.
-It replaced the Distinguished Service Order (DSO) for officers, when awarded for gallantry, and the Distinguished Conduct Medal (army), Conspicuous Gallantry Medal (navy), Conspicuous Gallantry Medal (Flying) (air force) for other ranks.
+The top-level gallantry award, the Victoria Cross, which was the only pre-1993 gallantry medal to be awarded to all ranks, was retained unchanged.
+A new medal, the Conspicuous Gallantry Cross, was introduced as the second-tier gallantry award for all ranks.
+It replaced the Distinguished Service Order (DSO) for officers, when awarded for gallantry, and the Distinguished Conduct Medal (army), Conspicuous Gallantry Medal (navy) and the Conspicuous Gallantry Medal (Flying) (air force) for other ranks.
 The DSO continues to be awarded for leadership in combat but is now open to all ranks.
-The third level awards retained the distinction between services, with the formerly officers-only Military Cross (army), Distinguished Service Cross (navy) and Distinguished Flying Cross (air force) being opened to all ranks.
-The Military Medal (army), Distinguished Service Medal (navy) and Distinguished Flying Medal (air force) previously awarded to other ranks, ceased to be awarded.
-The Mention in Dispatches commendation was retained as the fourth level award but would only be awarded for gallantry, having previously been awarded for meritorious service.
-A proposal to replace the award of an oak leaf to a campaign medal with a dedicated Mention in Dispatches Medal was not progressed, though the oak leaf was changed from bronze to silver.
+The third-level awards retained the distinction between services, with the formerly officers-only Military Cross (army), Distinguished Service Cross (navy) and Distinguished Flying Cross (air force) being opened to all ranks.
+The Military Medal (army), Distinguished Service Medal (navy) and Distinguished Flying Medal (air force) previously awarded to other ranks ceased to be awarded.
+The Mention in Despatches commendation was retained as the fourth-level award but would only be awarded for gallantry, having previously been also awarded for meritorious service.
+A proposal to implement a specific medal for a Mention in Despatches, rather than merely awarding an oak leaf device to be worn on a campaign medal, was not progressed, but the oak leaf was changed from bronze to silver.